-In 1999, the Israeli military evicted of their homes and property, on the grounds that this area was a "Firing Zone".
+In 1999, the Israeli military evicted most of the residents from the area and destroyed or confiscated most of their homes and property, on the grounds that this area was a "Firing Zone".
 A few months later, the Israeli High Court of Justice, in a response to a petition from the residents, issued an interim injunction order allowing some of the people to temporarily return, pending a final court decision.
-In 2012, in the context of the ongoing legal case, the Israeli authorities confirmed they intend to "remove" nine of the remaining communities from the area and allow only limited access for cultivation and grazing.
+In 2012, in the context of the ongoing legal case, the Israeli authorities confirmed a community leader they intend to "remove" nine of the remaining communities from the area and allow only limited access for cultivation and grazing.
 The Israeli authorities have continued to argue that the residents of Masafer Yatta are living in the area illegally and that they are seasonal dwellers, not permanent residents, a status which under current Israeli military orders would allow them to stay.
 Many of the families however have documentation proving their ownership of the land.